adialageel/Secure-Client-Server/README.md

 There are two key pieces to this project: (i) authentication of the client and server using a simplified Kerberos protocol; and (ii) file transfer from server to client, with transmission encrypted by the server.

-To run authentication server, run command
+To run authentication server, run the following command__ ./authserver
-./authserver

 Next run server by following command.